JelleBuning/sentinel/.github/README.md

 ### Installation
 This installation method utilizes Docker Compose for a streamlined setup.
 Ensure you have Docker and Docker Compose installed on your system.

+1.  **Create a `docker-compose.yml` file:**
-Create a docker-compose.yml file: Create a new file named docker-compose.yml in a directory of your choice.
+    Create a new file named `docker-compose.yml` in a directory of your choice.
 Copy and paste the following content into it:

+    ```yaml
     version: '3.4'
     name: sentinel
     services:
       sentinel.api:
         container_name: "sentinel.api"
         image: ghcr.io/jellebuning/sentinel.api
         ports:
           - "7000:8080"
         environment:
           ASPNETCORE_ENVIRONMENT: "Production" # "Development" | "Production" | "Staging"
           ConnectionStrings__Database: "CONNECTIONSTRING_HERE"

+    ```

+2.  **Run Docker Compose:**
-Run Docker Compose: In the same directory as your docker-compose.yml file, execute the following command:
+    In the same directory as your `docker-compose.yml` file, execute the following command:

+    ```bash
     docker-compose up -d
+    ```

     This command will download the necessary images, create the containers, and start them in detached mode.

-Verify the installation: You can verify that the containers are running by executing:

-docker-compose ps

-You should see the sentinel.api and sentinel.db containers running.
+4.  **Access the API:**

-Access the API: The API will be available at http://localhost:7000.
+    The API will be available at `http://localhost:7000`.

-Important Notes:
+**Important Notes:**

-    Replace "CONNECTIONSTRING_HERE" with a your database connectionstring.
+* Replace `"CONNECTIONSTRING_HERE"` with a your database connectionstring.

 <!-- CONTRIBUTING -->
 ## Contributing